mynl/aggregate/doc/2_x_student.rst

     @savefig student_onedice.png
     print(one_dice)

-Aggregates for two dice rolls, the triangular distgibution.
+The program for two dice rolls, yielding the triangular distribution.

 .. ipython:: python
     :okwarning: